bagisto/bagisto-docs/docs/1.x/advanced/create-payment-method.md

 - Run `composer dump-autoload.

-- After that, run `php artisan config: cache`.
+- After that, run `php artisan config:cache`.

 - This will set up the configuration in the admin panel.
 Now start creating routes, controllers and make some cool stuff.